redpesk-core/sec-cynagora/README.md

 It implements the same permission database by principle but the details changes.

-As a possible replacement, cynagora can supply a simple compatibility library that offers light legacy API of cynara.
+[WARNING compatibility with cynara will be removed soon] As a possible replacement, cynagora can supply a simple compatibility library that offers light legacy API of cynara.
 This would allow to run simple cynara clients (admin/check/async-check but not agents) without